getdozer/dozer/dozer-tests/README.md

 ```

 If `buildkite` runner type is used, the framework will not use local `dozer` binary or run test client in-process.
 Instead, it creates `docker-compose.yaml` files for the test cases, which contains all the connection services, the `dozer` service and the test client.
 A separate `docker compose` process is started to validate all the expectations using the client.

-This mode requires you to build `dozer-test-client` binary first, and the artifact must be located at `target/debug/dozer-test-client`.

-### Troubleshoot Buildkite Runner

-- If `dozer-test-client` service says `exec /dozer-test-client: exec format error`, it's because the container is linux x86_64, but your dev machine is not.